Phys767-Spring17/N-body/README.md

 Visualization was done using basic python plotting and animation as well as density plots found on stackoverflow.com.
-While the simulations are able to perform calculations for an arbitrary number of particle dimensions; the plotting programs are configured for two dimensional output.
+While the simulations are able to perform calculations for an arbitrary number of particle dimensions; the plotting programs are currently configured for three dimensional input and two dimensional output.

 Installation: Run setup.sh to export the book directory to PYTHONPATH.
 Then you will be able to run any of the versions of the codes from their respective directories.